 There are many different types of heart rate monitors, from straps to activity trackers to smart phone apps to those built in to treadmills and ellipticals.
 Thoman says it’s fine to use any of these heart rate monitors.
 Just make sure to use the same one to measure progress over time.
 Different heart rate monitors may show different results.

-The talk test doesn’t require any additional equipment.
+The talk test: The talk test doesn’t require any additional equipment.
 To perform the talk test, see if you can talk or sing while performing the activity.
 If you’re doing a moderate exercise you should be able to talk, but not sing.
 If you’re doing a vigorous exercise, you shouldn’t be able to say more than a few words.

 “There are several benefits of doing exercises at a higher level of intensity,” she says.
 “Plus, it’s more time efficient because you can get a more powerful workout in quickly.”